computingfor/computingfor.github.io/src/content/post/class4.md

 [Project 1](/docs/project1.pdf) is due at the beginning of class on **Thursday, 1 February 2024**.

-The news discussions are on a two-week cycle.
+The news discussions are now on a two-week cycle.
 There is a new discussion post in Canvas, and an expectation that everyone makes a valuable contribution sometime before 9 February.

 ### Slides